-It is anticipated that concrete repairs, the reconstructions, and the Capital portions of the PMP projects will begin in mid-April.
+It is anticipated that concrete repairs, and the reconstructions will begin in Early-April.
 The asphalt overlay and sealing portions will occur in the summer months.
-All PMP, and associated Capital projects are expected to be completed in the fall.
+All PMP, and associated Capital projects, are expected to be completed in the fall.